-If you are a family preference (including VAWA), employment-based preference, or DV applicant, your CSPA age is calculated by subtracting the number of days your petition was pending (pending time) from your age on the date an immigrant visa becomes available to you (age at time of visa availability).
+If you are a family preference (including VAWA self-petition), employment-based preference, or diversity visa (DV) applicant, calculate your CSPA age by subtracting the number of days your petition was pending (pending time) from your age on the date an immigrant visa becomes available to you (age at time of visa availability).
 However, you must remain unmarried in order to qualify.

 Age at Time of Visa Availability - Pending Time = CSPA Age

-You are 21 years and 4 months old when an immigrant visa becomes available to you.
+You are 21 years and 4 months old when USCIS considers an immigrant visa available to you.
 Your petition was pending for 6 months.
-Your CSPA age is calculated as follows:
+Calculate your CSPA age as follows:

 21 years and 4 months - 6 months = 20 years and 10 months